 Equality & Diversity

-Across the Trust our equality objectives are:
+Across the AET our equality objectives are:

 - To close the gap between boys and girls in English, Mathematics and Science at all key stages.